m2pixel/tavolina-dev/readme.md

-# Goalsetter MERN app
+# Bar, Restaurant Management

-This is the goalsetter app from the [Learn the MERN Stack](https://www.youtube.com/watch?v=-0exw-9YJBo) series on YouTube.
+This web app is for bar or restaurant management.

 ## Usage